 Paulo Bartolo holds a PhD degree in Polymer Physics from the University of Reading (UK, 2001), a Master of Science in Mechanical Engineering (1996) and a Licenciatura in Mechanical Engineering (1993), both from the Technical University of Lisbon (Portugal).

-Paulo Bartolo has been member of the evaluation panels of several International funding agencies, such as the European Research Council,UK Engineering and Physical Sciences Research Council (EPSRC), UK Biotechnology and Biological Sciences Research Council (BBSRC), Portuguese Foundation for Science and Technology (Portugal), the Portuguese Agency for Innovation (Portugal), the Italian Agency for the Evaluation of Universities and Research Institutes (Italy), Reumafonds, the Dutch Arthritis Association (The Netherlands), Fonds Wetenschappelijk Onderzoek (FWO), the Flanders Research Foundation (Belgium), Agence Nationale de la Recherche (France), Natural Sciences and Engineering Research Council of Canada (Canada), the Swiss National Science Foundation (Switzerland), the Flanders Strategic Initiative Materials (Belgium), and the South Africa Science Foundation (South Africa).
+Paulo Bartolo has been member of the evaluation panels of several International funding agencies, such as the European Research Council,UK Engineering and Physical Sciences Research Council (EPSRC), UK Biotechnology and Biological Sciences Research Council (BBSRC), Portuguese Foundation for Science and Technology (Portugal), Portuguese Agency for Innovation (Portugal), Italian Agency for the Evaluation of Universities and Research Institutes (Italy), Dutch Arthritis Association Reumafonds (The Netherlands), Fonds Wetenschappelijk Onderzoek (FWO), Flanders Research Foundation (Belgium), Agence Nationale de la Recherche (France), Natural Sciences and Engineering Research Council of Canada (Canada), Swiss National Science Foundation (Switzerland), Flanders Strategic Initiative Materials (Belgium), A*Star (Singapore) and South Africa Science Foundation (South Africa).
 He was also member of the EPSRC panel of “Manufacturing Futures: Adventurous Manufacturing Research”.